dorbarker/voc-identify/readme.md

 All positions are relative to the reference genome and 1-based _i.e.,_ the first position in the genome is position 1.

+As of version `0.10.0`, a directory containing YAML files using the format described by Public Health England may be used in place of the mutations file.
+The specification for this format can be found [here](https://github.com/phe-genomics/variant_definitions/).
+To use these variant definitions, provide a path to the directory containing the YAML files.

 ```sh
 # mutations.tsv